On The Existence of Min-Max Minimal Surface of Genus $g\geq 2$: Sketch of the variational methods

-Proposition 5.3 of \cite{IT} shows that $\mathcal{T}^{\sharp}_{g}$ is identified with the Teichm\"uller space $\mathcal{T}_{g}$.
-Later on, we will use this representation of Teichm\"uller space of genus $g$, and we will extend the quasi-conformal maps to more general settings, say, in the Sobolev spaces.
+\cite[Proposition 5.3]{IT} shows that $\mathcal{T}^{\sharp}_{g}$ is identified with the Teichm\"uller space $\mathcal{T}_{g}$.
+Later on, we will use this representation of the Teichm\"uller space $\mathcal{T}_g$, and we will extend the quasi-conformal maps to more general settings, say, in the Sobolev spaces.